-- In June 2021, OCR and the U.S. Department of Justice issued a joint fact sheet, Confronting Anti-LGBTQI+ Harassment in Schools: A Resource for Students and Families, which cites examples of the types of incidents the agencies might investigate under Title IX; - The Centers for Disease Control and Prevention (CDC) Lesbian, Gay, Bisexual, and Transgender Health website provides resources for the special health needs of this youth population, including resources for parents, families, and educators; - In addition, the National School Boards Association has developed and updated the 2016 Transgender Students in Schools: Frequently Asked Questions and Answers for Public School Boards and Staff, a best practices guide regarding common issues such as how to handle a transgender student's records, accommodate student privacy, and more.
+- In June 2021, OCR and the U.S. Department of Justice issued a joint fact sheet, Confronting Anti-LGBTQI+ Harassment in Schools: A Resource for Students and Families, which cites examples of the types of incidents the agencies might investigate under Title IX; - The Centers for Disease Control and Prevention (CDC) Lesbian, Gay, Bisexual, and Transgender Health website provides resources for the special health needs of this youth population, including resources for parents, families, and educators.

 Districts should review national guidance in light of state law and local policies.
-In addition, note that the law in this area is rapidly changing; online resource materials may not be updated to reflect the most recent developments.
+In addition, note that the law in this area is evolving; online resource materials may not be updated to reflect the most recent developments.